-Table 8 shows how close this extended version is to the original benchmark.
-It also shows how this new economy reacts to increased pleasure from condoms.
-In line with intuition, when people marry partly to have children, their marriage decision is a lot less responsive to the introduction of more pleasurable condoms.
+cision is much less responsive to the introduction of more pleasurable condoms.
 Yet, interestingly, improved condoms continue to increase the HIV rate.
 This is driven by singles substantially increasing their sexual activity.
-Overall though, as expected, the increase in the HIV rate is smaller (3.6 percentage points relative to 5.5 percentage points in the benchmark model).
-This shows incorporating fertility cum marriage in models could be important for analyzing HIV policy, though obviously a careful treatment would require substantially more changes to the benchmark framework.
+Overall and as expected, however, the increase in the HIV rate is smaller (3.6 percentage points relative to 5.5 percentage points in the benchmark calibration).

-5.3.2 Treating other Sexually Transmitted Diseases
+5.4 Treating Other Sexually Transmitted Diseases